ztachip/ztachip/README.md

 - **3.5× more efficient** than the Raspberry Pi 5

 This efficiency is particularly important for low-cost and resource-constrained edge AI platforms, where memory bandwidth and power are often more limited than compute capability.

 ---

-# Porting ztachip to Other FPGAs, ASICs, and SoCs

-ztachip is designed so that the architecture and its applications can be ported to other hardware platforms.

-See the [ztachip Porting Procedure](Documentation/PortProcedure.md) for instructions on porting ztachip and its applications to other **FPGA, ASIC, and SoC platforms**.

----